Ergodic averages for sparse corners

 {\bf The single transformation case.} Our starting point is the proof of \cref{T: limiting formula} for a single transformation, i.e., when $f_2=1$, in which case the result follows from an application of the spectral theorem and from the fact that the sequence $(a(n))_n$ equidistributes for all circle rotations.

 {\bf Optimal box seminorm control and magic extensions.} For two transformations, our strategy amounts to establishing the \textit{optimal box seminorm control} for the averages

 with respect to the function $f_2$, i.e., we show that if $\nnorm{f_2}_{T_2T_1^{-1},T_2}=0$, then the averages \eqref{E:averages} vanish as $N\to\infty$.
 This is highly nontrivial and constitutes the main advance of this article.
 Once this is done, we use the machinery of magic extensions due to Host~\cite{H09} to reduce matters to the case where $f_2$ is a product of a $T_2$-invariant function and a $T_2T_1^{-1}$-invariant function.
 This immediately puts us in the single transformation case.
+We explain next how to get optimal box seminorm control.

-{\bf Known box seminorm control.} We explain next how to get optimal box seminorm control.
-Our starting point is the assumption that the averages \eqref{E:averages} admit box seminorm control, i.e., there exist $s_1,s_2\in \N$, possibly large, such that if $\nnorm{f_2}_{(T_2T_1\inv)^{\times s_1},\, T_2^{\times s_2}}=0$, then the averages \eqref{E:averages} vanish as $N\to\infty$.
+{\bf Known box seminorm control.} Our starting point is the assumption that the averages \eqref{E:averages} admit box seminorm control, i.e., there exist $s_1,s_2\in \N$, possibly large, such that if $\nnorm{f_2}_{(T_2T_1\inv)^{\times s_1},\, T_2^{\times s_2}}=0$, then the averages \eqref{E:averages} vanish as $N\to\infty$.
 This property holds for sequences covered in Theorems~\ref{T:Main1} and \ref{T:Main2}, a highly nontrivial fact established in great pain within the last few years (see \cref{T: estimates for Hardy}).

+Our next step is to perform a degree lowering argument that will eventually yield to optimal box seminorm control.
 Recently, an analogous degree reduction for box seminorms has been carried out quantitatively for polynomial corners in the finitary setting by Kravitz, Leng, and the second author \cite{KKL24b}.
 Our argument follows, in part, the overall philosophy of \cite{KKL24b}.
 However, some of the quantitative arguments from \cite{KKL24b} become significantly simpler in the ergodic setting (mostly those related to equidistribution on nilmanifolds) whereas certain easy steps in the finitary setting (such as obtaining inverse theorems for degree-3 box norms) require substantial effort in the ergodic universe.

 {\bf Degree lowering.} We explain how we reduce the degree $s_1+s_2$ of the seminorm in three representative test cases.